bjcull/bjcull.github.com/_posts/2015-02-20-subdomain-routing-in-asp-net-mvc.md

 ## What's with the video?

 Notice how the video seemed to be aimed at a few people I named, and not the wider internet?
-That's becuase this is a "Done" video that I'd like to share with you all.
+That's because this is a "Done" video that I'd like to share with you all.
 It's something you create when you finish a task and would like to convey what you've done to your fellow developers, and more importantly your product owner.
 See the following SSW Rule for more information: [Do you go beyond 'Done' and follow a 'Definition of Done'?](http://rules.ssw.com.au/Management/RulesToSuccessfulProjects/Pages/Done-DefinitionOfDone.aspx)

 For more great Scrum tips see [SSW's Rules to Better Scrum](http://rules.ssw.com.au/Management/RulesToBetterScrumUsingTFS/Pages/Default.aspx)